Framework for liquid crystal based particle models: Introduction

-While the presented general view was already discussed by the author~(the first version of \cite{my}, \cite{mytop}), this article finally introduces looking proper basic mathematical framework.
-The current article is initial and minimalist, it is planned to be extended in the future.
+While the presented general view was already discussed by the author~(the first version of \cite{my}, \cite{mytop}), this article finally introduces looking proper mathematical framework.
+The current version is updated work in progress, planned to be further extended in the future.
+Connections with related approaches are shown in Fig. \ref{landscape}.
+The main goal is to derive the Standard Model as effective, from Feynman ensembles of more fundamental nonperturbative LdGS model with concrete field configurations of particles (instead of abstract creation operators) and without probability distributions.
+Such deeper level should allow to reduce the number of parameter from $\approx 30$ to a few, deriving relations between them like masses of particles by integrating Hamiltonian, also resolving issues like unification with gravity.